For the newcomers, It may not be immediately apparent why the clinch is such a crucial aspect of this sport.

 Muay Thai Clinch Position

-In the Muay Thai clinch, there are at least two different positions that a fighter can go for to dominate their opponent, which is double collar tie and single collar tie.
+In the Muay Thai clinch, there are at least two different positions that a fighter can adopt to dominate their opponent: the double collar tie and the single collar tie.

 Double Collar Tie